intervexual/drawpride/README.md

 - Square cutting
 - Nautilus (beyond vertical/horiz)

-Position support
-- basically everything right now defaults to putting it in the centre

 Colour
 - get the colour palette of a flag ordered by volume of flag
 - get the colour palette of a flag ordered alphabetically in the style of Wikimedia Commons' flag categorization

 Double check
 - positioning of the dots in the triskelion

+Embedding other SVGs
+- right now this does what drawsvg does, i.e. embeds the other SVG as an image.
+Not ideal and should not be used for uploads to Wikimedia Commons.